 Volume 2 provides an overview of the Mesozoic and Cenozoic evolution of Central Europe.
 This period commenced with the destruction of Pangaea and ended with the formation of the Alps and Carpathians and the subsequent Ice Ages.
 Separate summary chapters on the Permian to Cretaceous tectonics and the Alpine evolution are also included.
 The final chapter provides an overview of the fossils fuels, ore and industrial minerals in the region.

-The Idea of Europe by Anthony Pagden Book Resume:
+Ethnic Groups of Europe by Jeffrey Cole Book Resume:

 This comprehensive survey of ethnic groups of Europe reveals the dynamic process of ethnic identity and the relationship of ethnic groups to modern states. * Includes an introduction describing the concept and practice of ethnicity in Europe, past and present * Contains contributions from 80 distinguished international scholars, including some of the foremost experts on particular groups